kshaq777/kshaq777.github.io/README.md

 The project was completed with HTML, Bootstrap, Material Icons, some custom CSS, and Form Submit (https://formsubmit.co/) to enable the contact form to send me email notifications upon submission.

-More importantly, you can see the finished product my clicking the Github Pages link.
+More importantly, you can see the finished product my clicking the Github Pages link: https://kshaq777.github.io/